onshape-public/app-bom/README.md

 #### **Creating the App and Store Entry**

-To regsister the new app, use the [Developer Portal](https://dev-portal.onshape.com) to create your OAuth Application.
+To register the new app, use the [Developer Portal](https://dev-portal.onshape.com) to create your OAuth Application.
 Fill all the fields in, make sure to add "Application can read your documents" and "Application can read your profile information" permissions, and make sure to set the URLs to point to your app url correctly as shown here:

     Redirect URLs: <MY_APP_URL>/oauthRedirect
     iframe URL: <MY_APP_URL>/oauthSignin